AcademySoftwareFoundation/OpenColorIO/docs/guides/using_ocio/tool_overview.rst

 The metric used for assessing performance is the time taken to apply a transform to an image with respect to each pixel, to each line, or to the entire image plane (or all three).
-By default, each test is taken ten times.
+By default, each test is run ten times.

 Transforms are either provided as an external file or specified in the active config (i.e., the config pointed to by the OCIO environment variable).